costaber/omni-flow/weekly-meetings.md

   - Execution and Deployment time for complex workflows
   - CPU and Memory allocation
   - The time spent for rendering the workflow (exponential or linear)

+## June 02, 2023

+- Alignment about the project state
+  - Variables
+  - Conditional step
+- Evaluate the next steps: Benchmarking